 The Housing Choice Voucher (HCV) program (also referred to as Section 8) provides rental subsidies for low-income families residing in housing owned by private, not-for-profit or public property owners.
 Under PHA's MTW Agreement, the majority of PHA's HCV vouchers are eligible for funding and programmatic flexibility.
-Programs under the Housing Choice Voucher Program umbrella include Tenant-Based, Project/Unit Based, SRO Moderate Rehabilitation and Special Purpose Vouchers such as the Veterans Administration Supportive Housing (VASH), Mainstream and Family Unification Program.
+Programs under the HCV Program umbrella include Tenant-Based, Project/Unit Based, units that have been converted from public housing to project-based assistance under the RAD Program, Single Room Occupancy (SRO) for the Homeless, Moderate Rehabilitation and Special Purpose Vouchers such as the Veterans Administration Supportive Housing (VASH), Mainstream and Family Unification Program.

-FY 2019 Key Accomplishments and Program Highlights
+2020 Major Accomplishments and Program Highlights